There Are Two Ways to Run a Consulting Firm. One Drains Profitability.

 Recommended reading: Building a Winning Consulting Value Proposition

-The old capability selling: “We are experts in change management.”
+- The old capability-selling approach was: “We are experts in change management.”
 (Shouting into the void: “Who needs change management?”)

-The new, intentionally designed value proposition: “We help large enterprise companies (>500M) in [country name] reducing post-merger integration time by 40-50% while aligning leadership and culture.”
+- The new, proposition-led approach is: “We help large enterprise companies (>500M) in [country name] reduce post-merger integration time by 40-50% while aligning leadership and culture.”

 Change management ('the capability') is no longer mentioned.
 Instead, the business impact they can achieve for a specific audience in a well-defined context (post-merger challenges) is clearly defined.

 In our experience, consulting firms often attribute their struggles to external pressures: market conditions, competition, changing client expectations, and so on.
 But the reality is different.
-More often than not, their biggest obstacle is internal: the reactive decision-making that keeps them locked in a cycle of underperformance.
+More often than not, their biggest obstacle is internal.

 There are two ways to run a consulting firm.
-One is improvisation.
-The other is intentional.
 Which path are you setting your consultancy on?

 Interested in receiving all our learnings to build a better consulting firm?